abunav6/mobypick/README.md

 ## About MobyPick

-We have designed and built Moby Pick, a cloud-based web application that provides users with personalized book rec- ommendations.
-The main goal of our application is to en- courage users to broaden their horizons in their book-reading habits and discover new books they may have otherwise over- looked.
+We have designed and built Moby Pick, a cloud-based web application that provides users with personalized book recommendations.
+The main goal of our application is to encourage users to broaden their horizons in their book-reading habits and discover new books they may have otherwise overlooked.

 ### Architecture